Opportunities for Non-Law Candidates

 The Certificate program is a 14 unit program consisting of foundational courses in Mediation, Negotiation and Arbitration.
 Students can complete the program full-time in one semester or over three years as a part-time student.
 Professionals who participate in the Certificate program are looking for more depth than can be provided by professional training programs and the additional credibility of our Certificate Program.
 Those that complete the Certificate program and want additional training can also reapply for our MDR, and if accepted, transfer their Certificate units into the MDR program.

-While the Certificate program provides students with the foundations of dispute resolution, the Masters in Dispute Resolution (MDR) program builds on the Certificate experience to add required courses of Cross Cultural Conflict and Dispute Resolution; Psychology of Conflict; Communication and Conflict; the Mediation Clinic and two Externships.
+While the Certificate program provides students with the foundations of dispute resolution, the Master of Dispute Resolution (MDR) program builds on the Certificate experience to add required courses of Cross Cultural Conflict and Dispute Resolution; Psychology of Conflict; Communication and Conflict; the Mediation Clinic and two Externships.
 Students can also delve deeper into specialty areas including Labor, Dispute Resolution Systems Design, Ombuds and more.

 The MDR Program is a 32 unit program that can be completed in 1 year as a full-time student and up to 3 years as a part-time student.
 Courses are available at the Malibu or Orange County campus, and student can choose to study in Malibu for the full year, or commute to Straus' 2 weekend courses in Irvine or Malibu's 1 week or 2 week intensives.

 The Straus Institute offers a variety of Training Programs and Conferences ranging from three-day conferences to six day mediation training programs.
-The Professional Skills Program Conference (PSP) is offered every summer in Malibu and every Fall in Vermont.
+The Professional Skills Program Conference (PSP) is offered in Malibu (summer), Baltimore, Maryland (spring) and our newest program in Nashville, Tennessee (fall).
 The skills building workshops cover a full range of dispute resolution topics including negotiation, introductory mediation, advanced mediation, arbitration and a variety of areas of specialization.
 Participants arrive annually from locations all over the nation and the world from a variety of professions, and in 2007 included a group of judges from Jordan.

 Those looking to mediate in the courthouse or with other panels can receive more extensive training through the Mediating the Litigated Case Program.
-Mediating the Litigated Case is a 42 hour mediation and negotiation program for lawyers, judges and other professionals in the field offered several times a year traditionally in Malibu and Orange County, and also in select locations which have included Chicago, Hawaii and China.
+Mediating the Litigated Case is a 42 hour mediation and negotiation program for lawyers, judges and other professionals in the field offered several times a year traditionally in Malibu, West Los Angeles, Irvine, and Washington, DC, and also in select locations which have included Chicago, Hawaii and China.
 Participants and organizations from all around the nation participate in this program in either the one week or two weekend format.
 This program traditionally sells out months in advance, so register early!